wemake-services/wemake-vue-template/template/docs/template/testing.md

 ## Mocking

 Unit tests should not go into the wild and request data.
-We leave this controversy topic to you.
+We leave this controversial topic to you.

 However, we are using `axios-mock-adapter` to illustrate the point.
 You are free to use any kind of mocks you want.